[NOTE: You can click on any photo to see it enlarged.]

 July 16-19, 2019: Enjoying Spokane

-On the previous leg of our journey, Joan initially flew home and Stu had arrived in Portland where he stored Winnie for a month and flew home to Delray Beach and rejoin Joan.
+On the previous leg of our journey, Joan had flown home and Stu had driven our rig to Portland OR where he stored Winnie for a month and flew home to Delray Beach to rejoin Joan.
 Winnie waited patiently in Portland where the cruise was to deliver us.

 As we waited in line to check in, three people went by to catch a shuttle to another hotel because the Historic Davenport Hotel was oversold.
-We were pleasantly surprised when the desk both had a room and knew we had two reservations for us, one for our pre-cruise visit and another for the night before departure.
-They also had a reservation for Sheila and Bob.
+We were pleasantly surprised when the desk both had a room for us.
+They also had a one-night reservation for Sheila and Bob.
 We were very hopeful.

 The hotel is a lovely, very old, fully restored building.
 Several places to sit, lots of things to buy, and extensive antique decoration.

 The first full day we took a walking tour of the city.
 The Review was a major force in the early city before its merger with the Sportsman to become the Sportsman-Review.
 The early architecture of the city was dominated by the Review Tower and later the complex of buildings that produces the newspaper.